 In contrast, the 50 30 20 rule is more flexible, and works on the assumption that 50% of your income goes on ‘needs,’ 30% is spent on ‘wants,’ and 20% is saved or invested.
 The 50 30 20 rule is a perfect starting point if you find managing your money overwhelming- it’s simple and is a great introduction to the concept of budgeting.

-Why does the zero based budget work?
+Why does zero based budgeting work?

-The zero based budgeting method is effective because it forces you to address your spending habits, and has a goal at the end of the month- to achieve zero leftover.
+The zero based budgeting method is effective because it forces you to address your spending habits, and has a goal at the end of the month.
+To achieve zero leftover.
 This pushes you to stay within the parameters of your spending categories and not overspend.

 By first tracking all of your expenses for a month before drawing up your budget for the following month, you get full visibility of what you spend your money on.
-It shows you the real truth behind your spending, and you can identify overspending triggers- do you spend when you’re happy?
+It shows you the real truth behind your spending, and you can identify overspending triggers.
+Do you spend when you’re happy?
 Spend when you’re in a rush?
 Spend more than you want to if you haven’t planned ahead?

 If you’ve got any experiences with the zero based budgeting method, let me know in the comments below or drop me at DM @thriftylondoner on Instagram.

 You might also enjoy reading: What Is An Emergency Fund?
 And How Can I Save One?